blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

 ### Minor changes that probably won't be noticed
 * Now you can get current java version by using *java --version*, instead of *-version*.
-This operation will be compliant with unix philosophy, because verbal operations should have two dashes before and short hand operations should have single dash.
+This operation will be compliant with Unix philosophy because verbal operations should have two dashes before and short hand operations should have single a dash.
 * Underscore character is reserved.
 You can't create variable `_` anymore.
   [JEP 213](http://openjdk.java.net/jeps/213)
 * Stack walking API [JEP 259](http://openjdk.java.net/jeps/259)